-Purpose of indicator (A) Board and/or trustees, or equivalent (B) Senior executive-level staff or equivalent (C) Investment committee or equivalent (D) Head of department or equivalent To signal and fulfil their commitment to responsible investment, it is crucial for signatories to have formal senior-level oversight of and accountability for their responsible investment practices.
+(A) Board and/or trustees, or equivalent (B) Senior executive-level staff or equivalent (C) Investment committee or equivalent (D) Head of department or equivalent Purpose of indicator To signal and fulfil their commitment to responsible investment, it is crucial for signatories to have formal senior-level oversight of and accountability for their responsible investment practices.
 This helps signatories ensure that their organisation implements its policies and achieves its objectives and targets concerning responsible investment.
-In this indicator, senior-level bodies and roles with 'formal oversight of and accountability for responsible investment' refer to those bodies and roles with management and Additional reporting guidance governance responsibility for ensuring that the organisation implements its policies and achieves its objectives in relation to responsible investment.
+In this indicator, senior-level bodies and roles with 'formal oversight of and accountability for responsible investment' refer to those bodies and roles with management and governance responsibility for ensuring that the organisation implements its policies and achieves its objectives in relation to responsible investment.
 This includes the board, trustees, senior executive-level staff, investment committees, heads of department and equivalent.
-In answer option (A), 'Board members, trustees, or equivalent' may refer to members of the board of non-executive directors, board of trustees, or equivalent bodies, as well as to members of board committees or equivalent.
+Additional reporting guidance In answer option (A), 'Board members, trustees, or equivalent' may refer to members of the board of non-executive directors, board of trustees, or equivalent bodies, as well as to members of board committees or equivalent.
 In answer option (B), 'Senior executive-level staff, or equivalent' may include, for example, the signatory organisation's Chief Executive Officer (CEO), Chief Investment Officer (CIO) or Chief Operating Officer (COO), other executive directors or to its partners in the case of private equity funds.
 In answer option (D), 'Head of department, or equivalent' may refer to senior members of staff who manage entire divisions or teams within the signatory organisation.
 Other resources For further reference, see the Minimum requirements for investor membership.
-Logic Dependent on N/A Gateway to [PGS 11.1], [PGS 13], [PGS 14], [PGS 15] Assessment Assessment criteria 100 points for this indicator.
+Logic Dependent on ependent on N/A Gateway to eway to [PGS 11.1], [PGS 13], [PGS 14], [PGS 15] Assessment 100 points for this indicator.
 The final score will be based on the highest-scoring combination.
-100 points for 1-2 selections from A-B. 50 points for 1-2 selections from C-D. 0 points for E. Further details: Selecting 'E' will result in 0/100 points for this indicator.
+Further details: Assessment criteria 100 points for 1-2 selections from A-B.50 points for 1-2 selections from C-D.0 points for E. Selecting 'E' will result in 0/100 points for this indicator.
 Multiplier Low

-Indicator ID Dependent on: PGS 1, PGS 2, PGS 11 Sub-section Roles and responsibilities PRI Principle Type of indicator PGS 11.1 Gateway to: CORE Does your organisation's senior level body(ies) or role(s) have formal oversight over and accountability for the elements covered in your responsible investment policy(ies)?
-These elements may be set out in one or multiple standalone policy or guideline documents, or they may be part of a broader investment policy.
-(1) Board members, trustees, or equivalent , , , (2) Senior executive-level staff, investment committee, head of department, or equivalent (A) Overall approach to responsible investment (B) Guidelines on environmental, social and/or governance factors (C) Guidelines on sustainability outcomes (D) Specific guidelines on climate change (may be part of guidelines on environmental factors) (E) Specific guidelines on human rights (may be part of guidelines on social factors) (F) Specific guidelines on other systematic sustainability issues we hold

-(G) Guidelines tailored to the specific asset class(es)
+Indicator ID Dependent on: PGS 1, PGS 2 , PGS 11 Sub-section PRI Principle Type of indicator PGS 11.1 Gateway to: N/A Roles and responsibilities 1, 2 CORE Does your organisation's senior level body(ies) or role(s) have formal oversight over and accountability for the elements covered in your responsible investment policy(ies)?
+These elements m ay be set out in or ne or multiple stand dalone policy o or guideline documents, or they may be pa nt of a broa der investment policy.
+(1) Board members, trustees, or equivalent (2) Senior executive-level staff, investment committee, head of department, or equivalent (A) Overall approach to responsible investment (B) Guidelines on environmental, social and/or governance factors (C) Guidelines on sustainability outcomes (D) Specific guidelines on climate change (may be part of guidelines on environmental factors) (E) Specific guidelines on human rights (may be part of guidelines on social factors) (F) Specific guidelines on other systematic sustainability issues (G) Guidelines tailored to the specific asset class(es) we hold

-(H) Guidelines on exclusions (I) Guidelines on managing conflicts of interest related to responsible investment (J) Stewardship: Guidelines on engagement with investees (K) Stewardship: Guidelines on overall political engagement (L) Stewardship: Guidelines on engagement with other key stakeholders (M) Stewardship: Guidelines on (proxy) voting (N) This role has no formal oversight over and accountability for any of the above elements covered in our responsible investment policy(ies) О О Additional context to your response(s): [Voluntation of the context to your response of the ary free text: large]
+(H) Guidelines on exclusions (I) Guidelines on managing conflicts of interest related to responsible investment (J) Stewardship: Guidelines on engagement with investees (K) Stewardship: Guidelines on overall political engagement (L) Stewardship: Guidelines on engagement with other key stakeholders (M) Stewardship: Guidelines on (proxy) voting (N) This role has no formal oversight over and accountability for any of the above elements covered O O in our responsible investment policy(ies) Additional context to your response(s): [Voluntary free text: large]